Bryantooyah/Python1DProjectSC04TeamE/the_actual_files_for_code/readme.md

     - Quit game {Quits the game}

 Single Player:
-{Provide longer explanation with what is in it}
 1) create_grid
 - makes the grid for player and computer.
 2) coord_to_index